Automated Alignment between Elicitation Interviews and Requirements: Related Work

 \section{Related Work}

-\tts turns a common but under‑formalized software‑engineering activity into an NLP task, involving methods from different research areas.
+We cast a common but under‑formalized software engineering activity into a precise NLP4RE task, involving methods from different research areas.

-\textbf{Requirements engineering (RE).} User stories are central to agile RE, and their textual quality is typically assessed with frameworks such as QUS \cite{Lucassen2016QUS}.
+\textbf{Requirements engineering (RE).} User stories are central to agile RE~\cite{kassab_empirical_2014,lucassen2016use}, and their textual quality is typically assessed with frameworks such as QUS \cite{Lucassen2016QUS}.
 While valuable, these criteria target how well a story is written (syntax, semantics, pragmatics) rather than whether the story is \emph{grounded} in the elicitation source.
-Closer to our goal, Spijkman et al.\ link user stories to elicitation conversations \cite{Spijkman2022Roots} and study how to summarize conversation transcripts to surface requirements-relevant turns \cite{spijkman2023summarization}. \tts builds on this work by (i) formalizing alignment \emph{between} stories and interview chunks and (ii) turning grounding into explicit, coverage-style metrics (correctness/completeness) rather than heuristics on isolated stories.
+Closer to our goal, Spijkman \textit{et al.}\ link user stories to elicitation conversations \cite{Spijkman2022Roots} and study how to summarize conversation transcripts to surface requirements-relevant turns \cite{spijkman2023summarization}. \tts builds on this work by (i) formalizing alignment \emph{between} stories and interview chunks and (ii) turning grounding into explicit, coverage-style metrics rather than heuristics on isolated stories.

 \textbf{Faithfulness and factuality.} Existing work measures whether generated text is faithful to its source.
-In summarization, hallucinations motivate source-grounded evaluation \cite{maynez-etal-2020-faithfulness,pagnoni-etal-2021-understanding,nenkova-passonneau-2004}; automatic metrics rely on NLI or QA signals to score consistency \cite{kryscinski-etal-2020-evaluating,laban-etal-2022-summac,wang-etal-2020-asking,scialom-etal-2021-questeval,fabbri-etal-2022-qafacteval,alignscore}. \tts is aligned with these lines (judge against the source), but differs in unit and objective: we align \emph{requirements} to \emph{conversational} evidence with many-to-many relations, and we report interpretable set-level coverage measures.
+In summarization, hallucinations motivate source-grounded evaluation \cite{maynez-etal-2020-faithfulness,pagnoni-etal-2021-understanding,nenkova-passonneau-2004}; automatic metrics rely on NLI or QA signals to score consistency \cite{kryscinski-etal-2020-evaluating,laban-etal-2022-summac,wang-etal-2020-asking,scialom-etal-2021-questeval,fabbri-etal-2022-qafacteval,alignscore}. \tts also employs the judge-against-the-source approach, but differs in unit and objective: we align \emph{requirements} to \emph{conversational} evidence with many-to-many relations, and we report set-level coverage measures.

-Work on fact verification formalizes support/contradiction with retrieved evidence \cite{thorne-etal-2018-fever,NakovCHAEBPSM21} and detects {previously fact-checked} claims with matching \cite{ShaarBMN20}.
+Work on fact verification formalizes support/contradiction with retrieved evidence \cite{NakovCHAEBPSM21} and detects {previously fact-checked} claims with matching \cite{0002TNDP22,ShaarBMN20}.
 Our setting differs as (i) claims (user stories) are longer, compositional artifacts rather than atomic statements, and (ii) evidence lives in long, multi-speaker transcripts with local context and discourse.